Skip to main content

 @Public

-static getUserName(userAddress: Address): String {
+getUserName(userAddress: Address): String {

-return users.get(userAddress);
+return this.users.get(userAddress);

 }